top of page

 Cancer Prehabilitation Nutrition Tips to Get You 'Match Fit'

-Let’s talk about how to optimise your nutrition.
+Let’s talk about how food can support you as you get ready for treatment.
 But first, an important note:

-A cancer diagnosis often brings a deluge of information - and cancer nutrition can quickly feel like a minefield.
-It’s one of the few areas where people feel they can take control, but what you read online is often confusing, contradictory, or simply overwhelming.
+A cancer diagnosis often brings a deluge of information, and cancer nutrition can quickly feel like a minefield.
+When people start exploring what they can do to support themselves, food is often one of the first areas they turn to.
+But what you read online can be confusing, contradictory or overwhelming.

 2. Stay Hydrated

-• Flavour water with citrus, berries, or mint
+• flavouring it with citrus, berries, ginger, or mint

 Lemon and mint water in a jug, cancer nutrition prehabilitation